uyuni-project/sumaform/README_TESTING.md

 ## Virtual host

-User may need to change the KVM image download.
-To do it, one can use the `additional_grains` property:
+You may need to change the KVM image download.
+To do it, use the `additional_grains` property:

 ```hcl
 host_settings = {